 Procreate is an excellent tool for all artists to know about and help them with their art.
-They also make it very easy for you to erase things by using the Eraser tool.
+Using the Eraser tool also makes it very easy to erase things.

 Procreate has a very advanced and easy eraser tool that you can use to erase when using the Procreate app.
-Even though using the tool is relatively straightforward, some tips and tricks can help you be more efficient and effective in using the Procreate eraser tool.
+Even though the tool is relatively straightforward, some tips and tricks can help you use the Procreate eraser tool more efficiently and effectively.

 Using the Eraser Tool